That can only mean one thing on this radio program, and that is all things self-proclaimed simple man.

 He wins on ranked choice voting.

-And I I personally don't like the system.
+And I personally don't like the system.

-I think you should have straight up you have a winner, you have a loser.
+I think you should have straight up, you have a winner, you have a loser.

 That's it.

-That's my preferred that's my preference.
+That's my preference.

 So I totally agree with you.